Blogs

 UFLPA background

 Increased scrutiny by consumers and governments alike into global supply chains and their environmental, sustainability, and governance bona fides has created overlapping and comprehensive regulatory conditions.
-Legislations such as the UFLPA require organizations to fully understand how their suppliers produce and provide commodities, especially in areas that have been historically difficult to monitor and verify.
+Legislations such as the UFLPA require organizations to fully understand how their suppliers produce and provide commodities.
+This is especially so in areas that have been historically difficult to monitor and verify.

-As a result, the UFLPA was signed into effect in December 2021 and put into force in June 2022 following the worldwide examination into China’s treatment of Uyghurs and other ethnic minorities in the Xinjiang region.
-Businesses must proactively prove compliance to the UFLPA, demonstrating a that no part of their supply chain output was produced using forced labor in the Xinjiang region.
+As a result, the UFLPA was signed into effect in December 2021 and put into force in June 2022.
+This was as a result of the worldwide examination into China’s treatment of Uyghurs and other ethnic minorities in the Xinjiang region.
+Businesses must proactively prove their compliance with the UFLPA.
+They must demonstrate that no part of their supply chain output involved forced labor in the Xinjiang region.
 This requires a full understanding of an organization’s supply chain, comprehensive due diligence, and risk mitigation actions where necessary.
 Non-compliant companies have their goods seized at the border, and can face devastating fines.

-The impact of the UFLPA has been felt worldwide, and has led companies to seek out suppliers that they can trust are compliant.
+Companies worldwide have felt the impact of the UFLPA and have sought out suppliers they can trust to be compliant.

 Learn how to stay ahead of disruption while meeting ongoing ESG requirements and regulations